Harut & Maurut

 God gave the two angels the right to choose – to know the eternal torment of hell or torture on earth until the day of the Last Judgment.
 They decided to serve their sentence on earth and thus were chained to the ankles and hung down with their heads down in an underground cave under Babylon.
 Anyone who wanted to learn the secrets of magic and managed to find the entrance to their cave was gifted with great knowledge by the fallen angels.
 It is alleged that they stand there to this day in anticipation of the end of their punishment.

-Harut and Marut - Harut and Maurut
+Harut and Marut - Harut & Maurut

-The origin of the legend
+The origin of the legend:

 According to scientists and theologians studying the origin of the angels and the development of the legend, it is basically based on the motive for love between the sons of Elohim and the human daughters (Genesis 6: 1-4) and the one about the fallen angels trained in witchcraft (a book of Enoch 6-8).
 The Jewish apocryphal tradition speaks of the fall of the Angels Shemiaza (Semiasis) and Uza and Aza’el revealed the Most Secret name of the God and the beautiful woman who escaped from their lust and turned by God to the planet Venus.